Anchorage Random Memories

-Did you know that you can easily share this Anchorage Memories VIP Newsletter with your friends or family?
+Did you know that you can easily share this Anchorage Memories VIP Club with your friends or family?

 And when you do, they will be so happy that they will send you on a world cruise… Or an all expense paid trip to Knik… Or, would you believe a picture of an Eskimo Yo Yo?

-Anchorage’s community of Mountain View first began in the 1940s.
+Anchorage’s community of Mountain View began in the 1940s.

 Do You Recognize This Boxer?

-He was the owner of the Captain Cook hotel on 4th Avenue in downtown Anchorage, Governor of the state of Alaska and Secretary of the Interior under President Nixon…
+He owned the Captain Cook hotel on 4th Avenue in downtown Anchorage, Governor of the state of Alaska and Secretary of the Interior under President Nixon…

 Yes, Walter J. Hickel was also a boxer.

-Take a look at this Biography of Walter J Hickel right now.
+Take a look at this Biography of Walter J Hickel and discover.